Clariity/react-chessboard/README.md

 ### Infrastructure

 - **Testing**
-  - Add test suite full of unit test and visual tests
+  - Add test suite full of unit tests for utils and all options stories, and visual tests
 - **Storybook**
   - Upgrade to Storybook 9